Presentation Flows

 }

-In the wallet-initiated flow, the user proactively shares a credential from their wallet.
-The wallet discovers compatible verifiers and initiates the presentation without a prior request.
+In the wallet-initiated flow, the user proactively shares a credential from their wallet to an online verifier endpoint.
+The wallet discovers compatible verifiers via metadata and initiates the presentation over HTTPS without a prior request from the verifier.

 Use Cases